gmc-code/PC-microbit-micropython/docs/challenges/words.rst

                             display.show(chars[current])
                             # the while-loops runs until A-button is pressed
                             while button_a.was_pressed() is False:
-                                # pressing B doesn't add a letter but returns back to
+                                # pressing B doesn't add a letter but returns ''
                                 if button_b.is_pressed():
                                     return ""
                                 if accelerometer.get_x() > 300: